tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

   can be used to model data off a device (e.g. on a TE controller).
 When the model is used to manage a specific device, the model contains the TE Tunnels originating from the specific device.
-When the model is used to manage a TE controller, the 'tunnels' list contains all TE Tunnels and TE tunnel segments originating from device(s) that the TE controller manages.
+When the model is used to manage a TE controller, the 'tunnel' list contains all TE Tunnels and TE tunnel segments originating from device(s) that the TE controller manages.